Carina Dayondon: Successful 2007 Mount Everest attempt

-To prepare for their Mount Everest attempt during the 2007 spring climbing season, Dayondon, Wenceslao, and 2006 Philippine Mount Everest Expedition spokesperson Reggie Pablo, decided to fly to Alaska on 19 May 2006 and climb Mount Denali, the tallest mountain in North America at 20310 ft, which they summitted on 23 June.
-Following this successful expedition, Dayondon, Wenceslao, and Pablo flew to Tibet in September 2006 to climb Mount Cho Oyu, the sixth tallest mountain in the world.
+To prepare for their Mount Everest attempt during the 2007 spring climbing season, Dayondon, Wenceslao, and 2006 Philippine Mount Everest Expedition spokesperson Reggie Pablo, decided to fly to Alaska on 19 May 2006 and climb Denali, the tallest mountain in North America at 20310 ft, which they summitted on 23 June.
+Following this successful expedition, Dayondon, Wenceslao, and Pablo flew to Tibet in September 2006 to climb Cho Oyu, the sixth tallest mountain in the world.
 The group backed out on 7 October 2006 at 8100 m due to bad weather.

 During the spring climbing season the following year, the all-female Philippine expedition led by Valdez and composed of Wenceslao, Dayondon, and Belarmino, began their attempt to ascent Mount Everest.
 Their plan was to ascend the mountain via the northern route in Tibet and then descend through the southern route in Nepal.
 On 16 May 2007, at 6:10 a.m.
 Nepal Time, Wenceslao, along with Pemba Chhoti Sherpa, reached the summit of Mount Everest, thus, becoming the first Filipina to reach the summit.
 Dayondon, along with Lhakpa Gyalzen Sherpa, reached the summit 10 minutes later at 6:20 a.m., thus becoming the second Filipina to reach the summit of Mount Everest.
 She was 28 years old at the time of her ascent.
 Belarmino, along with Pasang Nuru and Ang Phurba Sherpa, reached the summit at 9 a.m., two hours and 40 minutes later, thus becoming the third Filipina on top of Mount Everest.

 Climbing the Seven Summits

 Having summitted Mount Everest and Mount Denali, Dayondon set her sights on completing the Seven Summits.
 In 2013, she summitted Mount Elbrus in southern Russia's Caucasus Mountain Range, which is tallest mountain in Europe at 5,642 m in elevation.
 The following year, she summitted Mount Kosciuszko in New South Wales, Australia, which is Oceania's tallest mountain at 2,228 m.
-She summitted Africa's tallest mountain, Mount Kilimanjaro, which is 5,895 m in height, in 2015.
-She completed the Seven Summits in 2018 with back-to-back climbs to the summit of Mount Aconcagua in Argentina, which is South America's tallest mountain at 6,961 m, and Vinson Massif, which is the tallest mountain in Antarctica at 4,892 m.
+She summitted Africa's tallest mountain, Kilimanjaro, which is 5,895 m in height, in 2015.
+She completed the Seven Summits in 2018 with back-to-back climbs to the summit of Aconcagua, which is South America's tallest mountain at 6,961 m, and Vinson Massif, which is the tallest mountain in Antarctica at 4,892 m.
 By completing the ascent of the Seven Summits, Dayondon became the first Filipino woman to ascend the Bass version of the Seven Summits.

 Upon completing her ascent of the Seven Summits, Dayondon was honored by the Senate of the Philippines through Senate Resolution 985, which was filed by Senator Nancy Binay and recognizes Dayondon for having "displayed the brilliance and excellence of Filipinos despite insurmountable odds that brings immense pride and honor to the country."